geoportal-org/geoportal-org/geoss-search/README.md

 In order to provide secondary backup of configuration values of **geoss-search** and in order to speed-up development process all configuration files are also stored in [config directory](config).
 All changes which are made in Ansible repository should also be done within this directory.

-## Versioning

-Versioning strategy is compatible with versioning described on project root-level.
-Check Versioning section in [README file](../README.md) located root directory for more information.

-## Deployment

-Deployment strategy is compatible with deployment strategy described on project root-level.
-Check Deployment section in [README file](../README.md) located root directory for more information.